vinnyroca/3D_Software/docs/2_ModellingEssentials.md

 <figure> <img src = "../assets/images/02_maya_01.png"><figcaption>Face, Edge and Vertex</figcaption></figure>

-Before software like Maya, Polygon Models were made by manually entering the location of vertices into a computer.
+Before software like Maya, polygon models were made by manually entering the location of vertices into a computer.
 Often, modelers and researchers would trace objects and use specialized equipment to find the distance between vertices.

 <figure> <img src = "../assets/images/maya_VWBug.png"><figcaption>Image from Image Objects by Jacob Gaboury</figcaption></figure>